About organic farming

 Tea wholesalers act as manufacturers of tea as an agricultural product.

 The tea maker purchases semi-processed aracha from the producer, refinishes and processes it, stores it, subdivides it, tank-blends it, ranks it, attaches the JAS mark, packs, then ships it to the place of consumption.
-Throughout this processes, quality control must be performed so that organic tea is not mixed with tea grown by conventional means, and a tea professional must confirm whether the tea meets JAS standards and record the process.
+Throughout this processes, quality control must be performed so that organic tea is not mixed with tea grown by conventional means, and a tea professional must confirm whether the tea meets JAS standards while recording the process.

 The reliability of tea with the organic JAS mark is slowly increasing among Japanese consumers, and it is expected that it will continue to increase in the future.

-It appears the situation is such that "Certified Japanese Tea" is a difficult situation in Japan.
+The situation is such that "Certified Japanese Tea" is a difficult situation in Japan.

 Following "Slow Life" and "Eco", "LOHAS" started from an American marketing magazine ...
 "Sustainable lifestyle oriented toward health and the environment" is also becoming more accepted in Japan.